wetorek/bookshop/Readme.md

     - [X] authors repository
     - [X] publishers repository
     - [ ] orders repository
-    - [ ] cart repository
+    - [X] cart repository
     - [X] category repository
     - [ ] shop data repository
-    - [ ] feature  to implement in the future: how many books are available in location
+    - [ ] a possible feature to implement in the future: how many books are available in location